-In the past, potential sources of radioactive emissions that have been monitored included the BMRR, the HFBR, the Evaporator Facility, the TPL, and the BLIP.
-Since the BMRR and HFBR are permanently shut down and the Evaporator Facility has not processed any aqueous wastes since 2001, no particulate sampling was conducted at these facilities.
+In the past, potential sources of radioactive emissions have been monitored at the BMRR, HFBR, Evaporator Facility, TPL, and BLIP.
+Because the BMRR and HFBR are permanently shut down and the Evaporator Facility has not processed any aqueous wastes since 2001, no particulate sampling was conducted at these facilities in 2007.

-The samplers in the exhaust duct for the TPL and the exhaust stack for the BLIP are equipped with glass-fiber filters that capture samples of airborne particulate matter generated at these facilities (see Figure 4-3 for locations).
+The samplers in the TPL exhaust duct and the exhaust stack for BLIP are equipped with glass-fiber filters that capture samples of airborne particulate matter generated at these facilities (see Figure 4-3 for locations).
 The filters are collected and analyzed weekly for gross alpha and beta activity.
 Particulate filter analytical results for gross alpha and beta activity are reported in Table 4-2.
-Annual average gross alpha and beta airborne activity levels for samples collected from the TPL were 0.0037 and 0.0365 pCi/m3, respectively.
-The average gross alpha and beta airborne activity levels for samples collected from the BLIP exhaust stack were 0.0752 and 1.1776 pCi/m3, respectively.
+The average gross alpha and beta airborne activity levels for samples collected from the BLIP exhaust stack were 0.0893 and 1.2197 pCi/m3, respectively.
+Annual average gross alpha and beta airborne activity levels for samples collected from the TPL were 0.0031 and 0.0348 pCi/m3, respectively.